FAQs

 Yes.
 You can pair Lovable for the UI with Tessl for the backend of your application.
 Start by defining a clear API schema, then ask Lovable to build a UI against that schema using mock data.
 To test your app, clone the Lovable repo and run it locally alongside your Tessl backend server.

-1. Interview the user to get details before creating or updating specs (but ask one or two questions at a time, so as not to overwhelm them).
+Interview the user to get details before creating or updating specs, but only ask one or two questions at a time, so as not to overwhelm them.What is the difference between a spec and a usage spec ?

-What is the difference between a @describe and @generate tag ?
+What is the difference between a @describe and @generate tag?

-In the specification markdown, a @describe section links to a code file but will not (re)-generate the code during build.
+In the specification markdown, a @describe tag links to a code file but will not (re)-generate the code during build.
 The @generate tag explictily points to a code file that will be generated and kept in sync when building.
 See Spec syntax for more details.

 Last updated